Last checked and updated in July, 2026

 Best For: The Investment Niche (Fix & Flip/DSCR)

-Stop if you want to do standard FHA loans for families, skip this one.
-But if you want to tap into the booming real estate investment market in 2026, CV3 is a powerhouse.
-They specialize in "Business Purpose Loans", think Fix & Flip, Bridge Loans, and DSCR (Debt Service Coverage Ratio) rentals.
+If standard FHA loans for families sound boring, skip ahead — but if you want to tap into the real estate investment side of the market, CV3 is worth a serious look.
+It specializes in business-purpose lending: fix-and-flip, bridge loans, and DSCR (Debt Service Coverage Ratio) rental financing.

 Pros: